hhchoi80/HkPose3D/README.md

 ---

 ## Execution Environment and Order
-- **Tested on Windows 11**.
+- **Tested on Windows**.
-- Extract `HkPose3D.zip` and execute each project in the following order:
+- Execute each project in the following order:
   1. **HkPose3D_Server**
   2. **HkPose3D_Device**
   3. **HkPose3D_Unity**